 LOUISE MURRAY / SCIENCE PHOTO LIBRARY LOUISE MURRAY / SCIENCE PHOTO LIBRARY

 Ice diving.
-A diver emerges through a man-made crack on the surface of frozen Arctic water.
-Ice diving is an extreme form of diving where divers must endure sub-zero water temperatures.
+A diver swims beneath frozen Arctic sea ice using an underwater scooter.
+At top right is a man-made crack in the ice from which the diver has entered.
+Ice diving is a form of diving where divers must endure sub-zero water temperatures.
 A dive team will search for an area of ice that is thin enough to cut through using a chainsaw.
 The divers usually wear several layers of protection, including heated neoprene suits, a drysuit and a full face mask.
-Due to the conditions and small exit hole, divers must use extra safety precautions, such as the use of a safety rope and diving only one or two at a time.
+Due to the conditions and small exit hole, divers must use xtra safety precautions, such as the use of a safety rope, and diving only one or two at a time.
 Arctic waters are abundant in a wide variety of flora and fauna.
-Photographed in the St Lawrence River, Canada.
+Photographed in Canada.

 Model release not available.
 Property release not required.